 Control over social housing is a devolved issue, meaning that the governments of Scotland, Wales and Northern Ireland have control over the Right to Buy schemes in these countries.

-In Scotland the Right to Buy scheme was closed to new social tenants from 1st March, 2011.
+For now, the Right to Buy scheme was closed to new social tenants in Scotland from 1st March, 2011.